ApyrGeo/Restaurant-Guard-Release/README.md

 This is a personal project written in C#.
 It`s focus is to implement a working interface for managing a restaurant.

-Changes made in this map are syncronised across all the users that are using the app.
+Changes made in this app are syncronised across all the users that are connected to the same restaurant platform.

 # Downolading and running the app